nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_EDIT.md

 ## Update method in AnimalManager
 > modules/AnimalManager.js

 Finally, define a method in your `AnimalManager` for the update fetch call.
 You will use PUT in the HTTP request.
-This method will take an the updated animal as an object and save to the database.
+This method will take the updated animal as an object and save to the database.

 ```jsx
 update(editedAnimal) {